-Cetera Investment Advisers boosted its holdings in shares of Crocs, Inc. (NASDAQ:CROX - Free Report) by 53.8% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 19,750 shares of the textile maker's stock after purchasing an additional 6,908 shares during the period.
-Cetera Investment Advisers' holdings in Crocs were worth $2,163,000 as of its most recent SEC filing.
+Cetera Investment Advisers raised its position in Crocs, Inc. (NASDAQ:CROX - Free Report) by 53.8% during the 4th quarter, according to its most recent filing with the SEC.
+The firm owned 19,750 shares of the textile maker's stock after buying an additional 6,908 shares during the quarter.
+Cetera Investment Advisers' holdings in Crocs were worth $2,163,000 as of its most recent filing with the SEC.

 Wall Street Analyst Weigh In